What Is Adderall Used For?

 - Increasing your body temperature to dangerous levels.

-These factors combined are linked to serious medical issues like stroke and/or cardiac arrest.
+These factors combined are linked to serious medical issues like strokes and/or cardiac arrests.

-Another risk of overdose associated with Adderall is when the substance is mixed with other substances like alcohol.
+Another risk of overdose associated with this substance is when Adderall is mixed with other substances like alcohol.
 Adderall has the ability to mask certain indicators of intoxication that people would otherwise use to slow or stop their consumption.
 If these signs go unnoticed, the user is at risk of continued drinking—potentially leading to alcohol poisoning, coma, or death.

 Adderall Abuse Treatment

-Knowing the facts about Adderall can help prevent needing treatment by preventing addiction.
+Knowing the facts about Adderall can help prevent addiction and mitigate the need for treatment.

 Preventative treatment for Adderall abuse includes:

-- Educating yourself and those around you about the risks of the substance.
+- Educating yourself and those around you about the risks of Adderall use.

-- Tracking and monitoring use of the substance in your home.
+- Tracking and monitoring Adderall use in your home.

-- Keeping medication in a safe place so that it cannot be abused by others.
+- Keeping medication in a safe place so it cannot be abused by others.

 However, if you or someone you know needs treatment for Adderall addiction, rehab centers can help.

-Rehabilitation centers can help by providing detoxification services and will aid in treating patients for psychological addictions as well as physical.
+Rehabilitation centers can help by providing detoxification services and will aid in treating patients for psychological and physical addictions.

-Professional services like inpatient or outpatient treatment are often necessary for those struggling with Adderall abuse.
-Excessive stimulant exposure over time – and the resultant increase in dopamine activity – can cause subtle brain changes that reinforce drug behavior to the point of being quite difficult to reverse on one’s own.
+Professional services that offer inpatient rehab and outpatient treatment are often necessary for those struggling with Adderall abuse.
+Excessive stimulant exposure over time—and the resultant increase in dopamine activity—can cause subtle brain changes that reinforce drug behavior to the point of being quite difficult to reverse on one’s own.

-Once the patient stops abusing Adderall, the brain will experience a strong desire for more dopamine leading to cravings for Adderall.
-Other common withdrawal symptoms of Adderall include:
+Once the patient stops abusing Adderall, the brain will experience a strong desire for more dopamine, leading to Adderall cravings.